ucd-os-crimson-s18/pintos-3/DOC_P2.md

 We chose to implement accessing user memory using method 1 from the pdf because we found this more intuitive and simpler than method 2, originally we tried to implement method 2 but it didnt seem to work and we were struggling with it so we then decided to change it to a simpler function call and check if it was user memory and if it was mapped which made things work.

 ###### B10: What advantages or disadvantages can you see to your design for file descriptors?
+Our design for file descriptors uses a struct to hold the neccesary variable to handle the file system calls.
+We have two lists being used outside of our struct with list elements inside the struct.
+We can the get the file descriptors and corresponding threads from these list elements.
+The advanatage is that is a simple design and easy to understand, but at a disadvanatage because it may be slow or could be cleaned up by using hash tables and provide faster access.

 ###### B11: The default tid_t to pid_t mapping is the identity mapping.
 If you changed it, what advantages are there to your approach?
+We did not change this.